-The piece of wood above is from a tree that was struck by lightning.
+The piece of wood below is from a tree that was struck by lightning.

 Lightning struck wood is the subject of folklore and superstition in many different cultures.
 Some of the superstition and folk beliefs are quite ancient.
 The folk beliefs that I hear most often are: